YuzhenYe/WET/README.md

 - [Timus Power](http://acm.timus.ru/problem.aspx?space=1&num=1110) analysis; recursion review.
 - Number sense -- 100^100?
 Can you write a program to compute the maximum integer of signed int (32 bits)?
 Brute-force approach -- yes as long as it is managable to try all possibilities.
 - Enumeration: all integers in the range of (0, 1000); all possible combinations for locks with only two dials, three dials, and n dials.
+- DNA generator: write a program that produces all possible DNA segments of n letters (in the alphabet of {A, T, C, G}).
+For example, when n = 2, your program outputs all the di-nucleotides, AA, AT, AC, ...
+(16 in total).
+When n = 4, your program outputs AAAA, AAAT, AAAC, ....
+(256 of them!).
 - Friends cont.
 Last time you figured out a way to compute the total ways of forming pairs of friends for a group of n people (which is (n-1)!!).
 For this exercise, write a program that lists the possible pairings.
 For example, for four people (Jon, Hunter, Alexis, and Bingrui), your program should report the actual pairings.
 ```
 Example input: